 Carrots and parsnips are compatible cousins, but I worried that the latter would somehow compromise the color and sweetness of the soup.
 Neither happened, in fact, I found that they intensified the flavor.

 And the color?
 See for yourself.
-Of course, peeling and chopping the 8 or so parsnips made a bit more work and mess, but that was balanced out by the ease of using the pre-prepped baby carrots.
+Of course, peeling and chopping the 8 or so parsnips makes a bit more work, but that’s balanced out by the ease of using the pre-prepped baby carrots.

 If you enjoy parsnips, see this roundup of easy plant-based parsnip recipes.
 And if you like the carrot-parsnip combo, you’ll enjoy Garlic-Roasted Parsnips and Carrots.

-A soothing soup when you’re under the weather: Whether a straight-up carrot soup or a carrot parsnip soup, this vitamin-packed bowlful is a fantastic choice when you or someone you love has a cold, but you need not be under the weather to appreciate it.
+A soothing soup when you’re under the weather: Whether a straight-up carrot soup or a carrot parsnip soup, this vitamin-packed bowlful is a fantastic choice when you or someone you love has an ailment and needs to heal, but you need not be under the weather to appreciate it.

 It also makes a wonderfully light first course for a winter or early spring company meal.
 And if you’re trying to get your kids to appreciate soup, this is an excellent one to start with!